letranconghung/acquiz/README.md

 each document is 1 quizset

+within each document:

+* a subcollection named 'quizzes':
-each field is 1 quiz
+  * within which each document is 1 quiz
+  * within each document (quiz):
+    * answers: array of 4 options
+    * correctIndex: the correct index of **answers**
+    * question: the question itself
+* ownerUserID
+* quizsetName